JamesLaverack/footsteps/walkthough.md

        rails g devise User

 There we go, devise user model created.
 Time to write more tests.
+Devise has created for us an outline of a spec, along with a factory_girl factory.
+Lets play with that factory first.